 Q: I have been part of a super fund from about 1993.
-I see from your 14 legal reasons to cash your super article, that I may be able to access my restricted benefit.
+I see from your 14 legal ways to withdraw your super benefits article, that I may be able to access my restricted benefit.
 You write: “If you’ve been a member of a super fund since before 1 July 1999, you can cash your ‘restricted non-preserved benefit’ (certain benefits accumulated up to 30 June 1999) only when you cease employment with your employer.
 A restricted benefit is a special category of super benefit that Australians who were super fund members before 1 July 1999 may hold” Does this mean I can access my super?

 A: The term ‘restricted benefit’ is a technical term to describe certain benefits that can be accessed when an individual ceases an employment arrangement.

 Briefly, there are two categories of superannuation benefits – ‘preserved’ and ‘non-preserved’.
 The ‘non-preserved benefits’ are then split into, ‘restricted non-preserved’, and ‘unrestricted non-preserved’.

-Unless you were a member of a super fund before July 1999, your super benefits will be preserved, and cannot be accessed until you satisfy a condition of release: see SuperGuide article Accessing super early: 14 legal reasons to cash your super.
+Unless you were a member of a super fund before July 1999, your super benefits will be preserved, and cannot be accessed until you satisfy a condition of release: see SuperGuide article Accessing super early: 14 legal ways to withdraw your super benefits.

 If you were a member of a super fund before July 1999, then, whether you have non-preserved benefits within your super fund, depends on some complicated rules.
 Generally, any Superannuation Guarantee contributions made since July 1992 are preserved, although some made before July 1994 may not be preserved.
 If you have made any salary sacrificed contributions before July 1999, then some may be non-preserved depending on the arrangement that was in place.